 And by the way, the supplies to build this baby only set me back about $13.00.
 Not too bad, I’d say.

-(The poplar board alone was $9.43, so you could really do this a lot cheaper by using a white wood board, which is only about $3.00, and as long as it isn’t warped, I bet it wouldn’t look much different than mine.)
+(The poplar board alone was $9.43, so you could really do this a lot cheaper by using a pine board, which is only about $3.00, and as long as it isn’t warped, I bet it wouldn’t look much different than mine.)